igoose1/get-ddg/README.md

 #### Bang
 You can use duckduckgo bangs.
-It's a fast way to find information.
+It's a fast way to find information using different sources.

-For example `!yt Dude Perfect` will open YouTube channel "Dude Perfect".
+For example `!yt Dude Perfect` will open YouTube search "Dude Perfect".

 More information:
 [DuckDuckGo !Bang](https://duckduckgo.com/bang)